cervoise/blog/trainings/win32-buffer-overflow/README.md

 Sometimes you have a both ASLR & DEP bypass, but the binary is too old for Windows Vista or newer.
 You can use:
   * EMET 4.1
     * You can find it on the Waybackmachine: https://web.archive.org/web/20140114083043/http://www.microsoft.com/en-us/download/details.aspx?id=41138
-  * WehnTrust https://archive.codeplex.com/?p=wehntrust - In this case, you will have to :
+  * WehnTrust https://archive.codeplex.com/?p=wehntrust - In this case, you will have to:
     * install it
     * put an exception on your program